Historiography of Juan Manuel de Rosas: Historical revisionism

 The 1930s saw the work of the first revisionist historians in Argentina.
 The historiography of Argentina is usually simplified as having a liberal or "official" history, that would be hegemonic, scientific and endorsed by the formal institutions, and a "counter history" closer to the writing of essays than to historical work and influenced by political movements.
 However, the context is much more complicated than that, and the frontiers between both types of history are rather diffuse.
 Authors deemed as "liberal" did not always follow scientific procedures, nor had homogeneous perspectives in all topics.
 It was not always hegemonic either, and several revisionists hold public offices or were supported by the current governments.
 Moreover, revisionist historians did not even have homogeneous points of view: Saldías is commonly considered the first revisionist, but his work praised Bernardino Rivadavia as well as Rosas, suggesting a continuity between both, whereas most revisionists would praise Rosas and reject Rivadavia.
 The 1930s revisionists were divided into right-wing nationalists, who rejected the black legend and praised the Catholic Church and the Hispanic heritage, and popular nationalists, who rejected the exclusion of the masses from political life and praised Rosas's popular support.

 The starting point of the historical revisionism in the 1930s is disputed, according to the perspective held over such revisionism.
 Authors who consider revisionism a phenomenon related to ongoing political movements point to the 1934 book La Argentina y el imperialismo británico (Argentina and the British imperialism), by the Irazusta brothers.
 This work, highly critical of the recent Roca–Runciman Treaty, considered that Britain had been imperialistic towards Argentina since its beginnings.
 Authors that focus instead on the historiographical merits of revisionism choose instead Ensayo sobre el año 20 (Essay about the Year 20) and Ensayo sobre Rosas y la suma del poder (Essay about Rosas and the sum of power), by Julio Irazusta, also from 1934.
 The first essay analyzed the anarchy of the year XX, and the second the historiography of Rosas.
 Irazusta diverged with previous works supporting Rosas: unlike Saldías, he did not consider Rosas and Rivadavia as part of a same political project but part of divergent ones.
-Quesada did not thought Rosas to be a skilled politician, while Irazusta did think so.
+Quesada did not think Rosas to be a skilled politician, while Irazusta did think so.
 Neither Saldías nor Quesada considered the battle of Caseros a turning point in the history of Argentina, while Irazusta considered it a lost chance to become a global power.